-Our School Council is a group of children who meet with Miss Birkett at least every half term to talk about issues and ideas affecting the daily life of the school.
-We have just set up our School Council and it consists of 2 members (one boy and one girl) from each class, starting at Reception and Year 1 this year but it will continue through to Year 6 eventually.
+Our School Council is a group of children who meet with Miss Tina at least every half term to talk about issues and ideas affecting the daily life of the school.
+We have just elected our 2017/2018 School Council and it consists of 2 members (one boy and one girl) from each class, starting at Reception all the way through to Year 3 this year but it will continue through to Year 6 eventually.

 Why do we have a School Council?